Research at the CSL

 • The purpose of this study is to learn more about the effects of using oral nicotine pouches of different flavors and nicotine strengths in comparison to regular cigarettes.
 If you are eligible and join this study, you will complete 1 screening visit that lasts about 2 hours and 7 drug administration sessions that each last about 5 hours.

 Healthy adults over the age of 21 may join the study.
 Total possible earnings will be $1030.
-If you are interested in this study, please refer to this page.
+If you are interested in participating in this study, please refer to this page.

 • To date, there has not been much research like this conducted on oral CBG products.
 This research is becoming more important because there is a growing interest in the use of CBG for some health problems, and CBG products intended for oral ingestion are now widely available.
 This research will help us understand the effects of oral CBG.
 The information gained from this study will add to other studies that have been done to determine the effects of CBG by itself in healthy adults.